Discover the latest strategies from our experts

 Our master class is designed for those familiar with the core teachings of the Social Thinking Methodology who want to explore hands-on activities for promoting social competencies.
 Explore the Cascade of Social Attention and learn how to enhance the social learning of students, clients, and patients by focusing their social attention.
 Use our observation-based tool to develop a deeper knowledge of treatment needs, consider social interpretation and response, and improve functioning for those with social learning challenges.
 Video will be used to support teaching strategies, including longitudinal observation of individuals over a 10- to 20-year span.
 Plus, get tips on IEP goal writing and connecting information to educational standards.
 This course gets fantastic reviews and routinely sells out around the country!

-Using video from treatment sessions, we zoom in on strategies to promote social attention and perspective taking (theory of mind) with individuals who interpret language very literally and struggle to interpret what others think and feel.
-These more literal-minded students—who may have a diagnosis of autism levels 1 and 2, ADHD, and/or sensory integration challenges—are slow to develop social competencies and exhibit a range of other learning challenges related to their weak socially-based critical thinking.
+Using video from treatment sessions, we zoom in on strategies to promote social attention and perspective taking (theory of mind) with students, clients, and patients who interpret language very literally and struggle to interpret what others think and feel.
+These more literal-minded individuals—who may have a diagnosis of autism levels 1 and 2, ADHD, and/or sensory integration challenges—are slow to develop social competencies and exhibit a range of other learning challenges related to their weak socially-based critical thinking.
 Video-based case studies will offer treatment ideas and show how this type of student evolves in their understanding of the social world as they grow up.
 Attendees will receive checklists to help differentiate types of social learners and connect social learning to the educational standards.
 Group treatment ideas for different age groups will also be introduced.
 Attendees appreciate the practical information shared across the day!

-Explore the needs of nuance-challenged social communicators who may have diagnoses such as autism levels 1 and 2, ADHD, and social anxiety as well as traits such as perfectionism, being oppositional, etc. Usually in mainstream classes, these individuals struggle with the intricacies of developing social relationships, working through assignments, and engaging in peer-based groups.
+Explore the needs of nuance social communicators who may have diagnoses such as autism levels 1 and 2, ADHD, and social anxiety as well as traits such as perfectionism, being oppositional, etc. Usually in mainstream classes, these individuals struggle with the intricacies of developing social relationships, working through assignments, and engaging in peer-based groups.
 Learn how even a slight impairment in flexible thinking, emotional understanding of self and others, problem solving, self-advocacy, and nuanced social interpretations can contribute to subtle but significant social challenges.
-Explore related treatment strategies while also learning tips to motivate students to participate in treatment activities encouraging the development of executive functioning, perspective taking, and emotion management!
+Explore related treatment strategies while also learning tips to motivate students, clients, and patients to participate in treatment activities encouraging the development of executive functioning, perspective taking, and emotion management!

 Adolescence is a complicated time, and it doesn’t help that the social rules continue to change and become more nuanced as we age.
 Some students are willing learners while others appear resistant to helping themselves.
 What’s a parent or professional to do?
 This course translates peer-reviewed published research on adolescent psychology, motivation, self-awareness, cognitive behavioral treatment, social learning challenges, acquiring independence, and more into hands-on strategies, clear frameworks, and concepts you can use immediately.
 Taking into consideration that the adult world focuses on access rather than success, we’ll explore job coaching strategies for literal-minded students, strategies for becoming more independent, and how interventionists can help prepare our persistently self-protective/resistant students.
 We’ll also share successful strategies for guiding our more sophisticated students in developing their own public relations and self-management campaigns.
 This course is packed with information!